jeremymiller99/NPCVoiceCreator/README.md

 ## How It Works

-This tool uses advanced audio processing to recreate the distinctive "Animalese" speech pattern from Animal Crossing games.
+This tool uses advanced audio processing to create stylized NPC character speech.
 The conversion process involves several key steps:

 ### 1. Audio Segmentation
 Your audio is divided into small time-based segments (controlled by the Segment Length parameter).
 Each segment represents a single sound or syllable.